(708) 366-7339 3025 W Lake St, Melrose Park, IL 60160 info@hoylandscaping.com

 South wall heat and dry strips before patio season

 If you added outdoor lighting over winter, low voltage trenches can shift irrigation lines you forgot about.
 Mention lighting paths when you schedule spring visits so crews do not nick wire sheaths while adjusting heads.
+Rain barrels and downspout splits can change flow to planting beds; verify overflow routes in a real shower instead of only on paper.
+Our watering resource explains hand-watering a narrow strip for a week while clocks are tuned—always with bibs shut off nightly while nights stay cold.

 April 21, 2026